Celtics capitalize on trade with Nets, win NBA draft lottery

 The draft is considered a strong one, loaded with point guards such as Markelle Fultz, Lonzo Ball and De’Aaron Fox.

-And the Lakers will get a chance to take one of them after beating the odds to move up in their first year with Hall of Famer Magic Johnson as their team president.
+And the Lakers will get a chance to take one of them after beating the odds to move up.
 They had about a 53 per cent chance of falling out of the top three, which would have triggered a trade of the pick as remaining payment of their acquisition of Steve Nash in 2012.

 Not only that, but they would have had to trade their 2019 first-round pick to Orlando if that happened, so Johnson was all smiles even after finishing behind the rival Celtics.
 A late five-game winning streak by his young team had damaged its odds by falling behind Phoenix for the second-worst record in the league.